Pelita Harapan University: Secondary school

 UPH has an affiliated secondary school, called UPH College.
 It is a high school established in 2010 in Lippo Village, Karawaci, Tangerang and operates under a Christian system while maintaining cultural and religious diversity.
 It also has a student dormitory.

 Its program provides a national plus curriculum, making it semi-international.
-In addition to its full program, UPH College also has a Distance Learning Program that allows students from grades 10 to 12 to receive quality education without being limited by space and time.
+In addition to its full program, UPH College also has a Distance Learning Program that allows students from grades 10 to 12 to receive education without being limited by space and time.
 The school offers elective courses across various fields including music, visual arts, performing arts, foreign languages, and technology-based subjects that students can choose based on their interests and career goals.